Latest Update: 5/18/2021 1:30 PST

 ✔️USCIS is still receiving and processing paperwork.
 Check back for more updates.

 ✔️ USCIS announces flexibility in submitting required signatures during COVID-19 national emergency.

 See USCIS's full order for more details.

 ✔️ USCIS expends flexibility for responding to USCIS requests.

 Any response to an RFE, N-14, NOID, NOIR, NOIT, Filing date requirement for Form N-336 and Form I-290B received within 60 calendar days after the response due date set in the request or notice will be considered by USCIS before any action is taken.
-This flexibility applies to the above documents if the issuance date listed on the request, notice or decision is between March 1 and July 1, 2020, inclusive.
+This flexibility applies to the above documents if the issuance date listed on the request, notice or decision is between March 1 and September 1, 2020, inclusive.

 USCIS Response to COVID-19 (All things coronavirus/USCIS related)